Delve into nature and millennia of culture and mythology at the ethereal Mossman Gorge, Queensland, on a guided Ngadiku Dreamtime walk.

 Pausing now and then to take in Roy’s insights, we walk on in silence as the raindrops grow steadier.
 Locals say that Mossman Gorge is at its most scenic during rainfall, when its leaves gleam and its aromas are drawn out by the downpour.
-Sure enough, as the rain filters through the treetops, the scene is lent an almost spiritual, primordial feel.
+Sure enough, as the rain filters through the treetops, the scene is lent a primordial, almost spiritual feel.

 Ancient yet alive

-For the Kuku Yalanji in particular, this rainforest has long been like a living, breathing one-stop shop (and more).
-Branches are stocked with a seasonal assortment of nuts and berries, the river supplies fish, and then there’s bush turkey hunting season.
+For the Kuku Yalanji, this part of the rainforest has long been like a living, breathing one-stop shop.
+Branches are stocked with a seasonal assortment of nuts and berries, the river supplies fish, and then there’s brush-turkey hunting season.

 Some traditional culinary delights are right under our unsuspecting noses.
-Roy takes a sample of the Daintree Nut and, with a sudden crack, splits it open on a rock.
+Roy takes a sample of the Daintree nut and, with a loud crack, splits it open on a rock.
 It’d take only eight of these minuscule nuts to make a person totally full, he swears, eagerly swallowing the flesh inside.
 Sampling its twin, I’m met with an interesting taste which the food blogger next to me describes as a blend of tamarind and coconut.
-Not bad.
+Not bad at all.

 But for all its generous bounty of goods and wares, the rainforest is far from an all-benevolent nurturer.
 Take the stinging tree.
 It grows only in the sparse patches of sunlight, forming an almost heart shape, dotted with enticing little red cherries.
 As the name suggests, however, the plant is laced with tiny, stinging mottles that can itch for months.
 And if you get stung, then scratch or apply water — the usual, instinctive reactions — it’ll only make it all worse.

-More powerful still is hearing firsthand the rainforest’s role in the Dreamtime.
+Most powerful of all is hearing firsthand the rainforest’s role in the Dreamtime.
 Seated in a clearing that serves as a natural amphitheatre, we’re asked to close our eyes and listen to a traditional cultural performance by local storyteller Rob.

-Combined with the rainforest soundscape, his melodic retelling of ancestral Dreaming stories, integral to the way of life here for millennia, weaves me into a semi-trance, until … silence.
+Combined with the rainforest soundscape, his melodic retelling of ancestral Dreaming stories — integral to the way of life here for millennia — weaves me into a semi-trance, until … silence.
 I reopen my eyes and, in the dappled sunlight, the landscape around us is imbued with a whole new significance.

 Hues of meaning

 Pressing on, the sound of the waters gradually grows closer.
-Through gaps between the trees, I begin to steal glances of this rainforest’s star attraction: the colourful waters of Mossman River itself.
+Through gaps between the trees, I begin to steal glances of the star attraction of this corner of the Daintree: the colourful waters of Mossman River itself.